daveremy/cc-session-timer/README.md

 Created by [Dave Remy](https://github.com/daveremy)

+## Limitations

+- Only shows current session when in a Claude project directory
+- Requires Claude Code activity to have generated JSONL files
+- Session calculation is best-effort based on observed patterns

 ## See Also

 - [cc-model-detector](https://github.com/daveremy/cc-model-detector) - Detect which Claude model is being used
-- [ccusage](https://github.com/zckly/ccusage) - Comprehensive Claude Code usage analytics
+- [ccusage](https://github.com/zckly/ccusage) - Comprehensive Claude Code usage analytics (our inspiration!)